mythaxis/mythaxis.github.io/content/issue-24/Winter.md

 The soldier stepped towards him, and Aziz half-raised his rifle.
 “I wouldn’t,” she said without breaking her stride.
 The machine crouched with forearms raised, aimed towards Aziz.

 She stopped two paces from Beth and Johnson.
-“I’d like to ask her,” she said,
+“I’d like to ask her,” she said.

 “She don’t know anything,” Johnson stammered, sweat dripping from his face, crimson even in the fading light. *How much had he drunk?
 How long it would take?*